Curvature interaction in collective space: Abstract

 \section{Abstract}

-For a generally curved collective space an additional interaction with the metric is investigated, by introducing the collective curvature scalar.
-The coupling strength is determined by a fit on AME2003 ground state masses.
-An extended finite-range droplet model including curvature is presented.
-Significant improvements for light nuclei and nuclei in the trans-fermium region are interpreted as an evidence for the existence of this new interaction.
+For the Riemannian space, built from the collective coordinates used within nuclear models, an additional interaction with the metric is investigated, using the collective equivalent to Einstein's curvature scalar.
+The coupling strength is determined using a fit with the AME2003 ground state masses.
+An extended finite-range droplet model inclu\-ding curvature is introduced, which generates significant improvements for light nuclei and nuclei in the trans-fermium region.